 Round vs Square Dehydrators: I personally have used both and like the square dehydrator machines a bit more.
 They feel are easier to manage in terms of placing and spreading food on, cutting the parchment paper to size (when needed), and washing afterwards.

-These photos show the simple method to make your own zucchini chips.
+These photos show the simple method I use to make zucchini chips in my kitchen!
+Follow the photos to make your own zucchini chips.
 See the recipe card below for ingredient quantities.

-Place trays of zucchini into the dehydrator.
+4. Place trays of zucchini into the dehydrator.
 Leave for 7-9 hours at 125 degrees Fahrenheit.
+Remember, the thinner and smaller the slices are, the faster they will dry!

 Make sure the zucchini is fully dry before removing the crispy chips from the trays.
 Store chips in a glass sealing jar for best results.